-(d) The Adviser has contractually agreed to waive its management fees and/or bear certain expenses of the Fund until January 31, 2025 to the extent necessary to prevent total Fund operating expenses (excluding extraordinary expenses, interest expense, and acquired fund fees and expenses other than the advisory fees of any AB Funds in which the Fund may invest), on an annualized basis, from exceeding .75%, 1.50%, .50%, .60% and .50% of average daily net assets, respectively, for Class A, Class C, Advisor Class, Class 1 and Class 2 shares.
-The agreement will remain in effect until January 31, 2025 and may only be terminated or changed with the consent of the Fund's Board of Directors.
-In addition, the agreement will be automatically extended for one-year terms unless the Adviser provides notice of termination to the Fund at least 60 days prior to the end of the period.
+(a) The Adviser has contractually agreed to waive its management fees and/or to bear certain expenses of the Fund until January 31, 2024 to the extent necessary to prevent total Fund operating expenses (excluding extraordinary expenses, interest expense, and acquired fund fees and expenses other than the advisory fees of any AB Mutual Funds in which the Fund may invest), on an annualized basis, from exceeding .50% of average daily net assets for Class 2 shares ("expense limitation").
+The expense limitation will remain in effect until January 31, 2024 and may only be terminated or changed with the consent of the Fund's Board of Directors.
+In addition, the expense limitation will be automatically extended for one-year terms unless the Adviser provides notice of termination to the Fund at least 60 days prior to the end of the period.